Skip to main content

 The levels of F2,6-BP depend on the rate of photosynthesis:

 • When photosynthesis is high (in light conditions), [DHAP] and [3PG] increase, which inhibits PFK2, which decreases F26BP, which causes a differential increase in F1,6BPase activity over PP-PFK-1, which increases F6P for sucrose synthesis as well as Pi for the continuation of the light reactions.
-This allows sucrose synthesis when excess DHAP and 3PG occur in the light reactions, which makes great biological sense.
+This allows sucrose synthesis when excess DHAP and 3PG are produced in the light reactions, which makes biological sense.

 • When photosynthesis is low (in dark conditions), the same regulations lead to an increase in F2,6BP, which leads to the preferential activation of the glycolytic enzyme PPi-dependent phosphofructokinase-1 (PP-PFK1) and inhibition of the gluconeogenic enzyme fructose 1,6-bisphosphatase (FBPase-1)